Marriage and Family Therapy

 Character and Purpose

-The marriage and family program is identified by three characteristics.
+The marriage and family therapy program is identified by three characteristics.

 The Fuller Tradition.
 Consistent with the Fuller tradition, the members of the marriage and family faculty are representative of denominational diversity and distinguished service in their particular specialties, and stand united in their evangelical commitment, pursuit of academic excellence, and promotion of social concerns.
 The heritage of the Fuller tradition provides a solid foundation for developing a redemptive vision for marriages and families.